wilsonmar/Salesforce/README.md

 Sandboxes are copies of your organization in a separate environment.
 They are used for development and testing.
 See Sandbox Overview at https://help.salesforce.com/HTViewHelpDoc?id=create_test_instance.htm&language=en_US

 ## <a name="Database"> Database</a>
+Because parent-child and other data relationships are defined up front in the Data Model UI.

-The Salesforce Object Query Language (SOQL) to obtain filtered data does not allow dynamic implicit joins like ANSI SQL because parent-child and other relationships are defined up front in the UI.
+The Salesforce Object Query Language (SOQL) to obtain filtered data does not allow dynamic implicit joins like those used in ANSI SQL.

 This enables Salesforce engineers to optimize indexing their own way, invisible to developers and users.